-To assess the model was .
+To assess from where current health losses accrue, the model was calibrated to the setting of western Kenya and the modelled status in care of persons dying from HIV-related causes was estimated.
 We then explored the impact of a range of interventions acting at various points along the care pathway.
 The impact of each intervention in relation to the baseline scenario indicates the extent to which health outcomes can be improved for patients, along with the cost of these improvements.

 Model description